Department of Occupational Therapy

 The 100% online, 16-month Post-Professional Doctor of Occupational Therapy program is designed for licensed occupational therapists who already hold a master’s degree and are ready to elevate their career.
 This flexible program supports professional growth and opens doors to advanced roles in leadership, education, clinical practice, and advocacy—while allowing students to continue working full time.

-The fully-online, 9-month Certificate in Hybrid Teaching for the Occupational Therapy Practitioner provides professional development in the specialized area of hybrid teaching and learning for licensed occupational therapy practitioners.
+The fully-online, 9-month Certificate in Hybrid and Online Teaching for the Health Sciences provides professional development in the specialized area of hybrid teaching and learning for licensed healthcare practitioners.
 It may also serve as a bridge to the Post-professional OTD program.

 Connect with Baylor Occupational Therapy